farroshayray/nurray/Readme.md

-# SGSmotor
+# NurrayMotor
 Car buying and selling website that can serve all Indonesian people

 # Description
-SGSmotor is a car buying and selling website designed to simplify the process of finding your dream car.
+NurrayMotor is a car buying and selling website designed to simplify the process of finding your dream car.
 We aim to provide a seamless experience for customers in their quest for the perfect vehicle.- **Visit our website** [nurray.my.id](https://nurray.my.id)

 ![nurray web](./asset/images/sgs_ss12.png)